10 Whimsical Spring Container Garden Ideas

 Monochrome Green

-Spring container gardens traditionally are filled with an explosion of color.
+Spring container garden ideas traditionally lean towards combinations that create an explosion of color.
 But these all-green arrangements by @gardensandgirls offer a modern take on spring gardening while looking fresh, lush and beautiful.
 You can also look at the wheelbarrow planter ideas for more creativity in your garden.

 The trick with a monochrome container garden?
 Selecting high-contrasting textures to avoid a one-note look.
 These containers feature cast-iron plant, maidenhair fern and caladium.